What Is a Good Investment?

-You also want to ensure the company has a competitive advantage over its competition; there should be something about its products or processes that can allow it to withstand pressure from other businesses and volatile markets.
+You also want to ensure that a company has a competitive advantage; there should be something about its products or processes that can allow it to withstand pressure from other businesses and volatile markets.

-If you divide a company's total debt by its total equity and get a result of more than one, it means they have more than $1 of debt for every $1 of shareholder equity.
+If you divide a company's total debt by its total equity and get a result of more than one, the company has more than $1 of debt for every $1 of shareholder equity.

 If steady, passive income is one of your goals, specific investments will suit you better.
-For example, real estate can be a great investment if you own a property and rent it out for monthly payments from tenants that help cover the monthly expenses.
+For example, real estate can be an excellent investment if you own a property and rent it out for monthly payments to tenants to help cover its monthly expenses.
 In some cases, stocks can be income producers if the companies pay out dividends.
-However, if you're looking for steady income, investing exclusively in growth stocks that don't pay out dividends wouldn't fit well into your financial goals.
+However, if you're looking for steady income, investing exclusively in growth stocks that don't pay dividends wouldn't fit well into your financial goals.

-- A good investment is one that fits your financial goals, risk tolerance, and grows in value.
+- A good investment fits your financial goals and risk tolerance and grows in value.

 - Diversification is critical to maintaining a growing portfolio through various market cycles.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.